danielmapar/SystemDesign/designing-data-intensive-applications/README.md

 ### Writing to Column-Oriented Storage

-* These optimizations make sense in data warehouses, because most of the load con‐ sists of large read-only queries run by analysts.
-Column-oriented storage, compres‐ sion, and sorting all help to make those **read queries faster**. **However, they have the downside of making writes more difficult.**
+* These optimizations make sense in data warehouses, because most of the load consists of large read-only queries run by analysts.
+Column-oriented storage, compression, and sorting all help to make those **read queries faster**. **However, they have the downside of making writes more difficult.**

 * An update-in-place approach, `like B-trees use, is not possible with compressed columns`.
 If you wanted to insert a row in the middle of a sorted table, `you would most likely have to rewrite all the column files`.
 As rows are identified by their position within a column, the insertion has to update all columns consistently.